standard-procedure/llm_prompts/plan.md

 ## Process

-1.  **Receive Feature Specification Reference:** The user points the AI to a specific Linear Issue (identified as $ARGUMENTS) containing the Feature Specification.
+-  **Receive Feature Specification Reference:** The user points the AI to a specific Linear Issue (identified as $ARGUMENTS) containing the Feature Specification.
-2.  **Analyze Feature Specification:** The AI reads and analyzes the functional requirements, user stories, and other sections of the Feature Specification.
+-  **Analyze Feature Specification:** The AI reads and analyzes the functional requirements, user stories, and other sections of the Feature Specification.
-3.  **Understand the Project Documentation:** The AI should read the project style guide and glossary to ensure the code structures and names it suggests fit with the overall pattern of the project.
+-  **Understand the Project Documentation:** The AI should read the project style guide and glossary to ensure the code structures and names it suggests fit with the overall pattern of the project.
-4.  **Phase 1: Generate an Outline:** Use the process detailed in [generate_plan.md](generate_plan_.md) to design and record the plan for completion.
+-  **Phase 1: Generate an Outline:** Use the process detailed in [generate_plan.md](generate_plan_.md) to design and record the plan for completion.
-5.  **Phase 2: Generate Detailed Tasks:** For each step within the plan, use the process detailed in [generate_tasks.md](generate_tasks.md) to design and record the detailed tasks that will work towards implementing the feature.
+-  **Phase 2: Generate Detailed Tasks:** For each step within the plan, use the process detailed in [generate_tasks.md](generate_tasks.md) to design and record the detailed tasks that will work towards implementing the feature.
+-  **Present a summary report**

 ## Output Format